FAQ participating centers - STOP Leg Clots

 - Which are the exclusion criteria?

 1. Inability to give informed consent.
 2. Inability to follow instructions.
 3. Planned follow-up at another hospital.
 4. Known renal failure.
 5. Heart failure with pitting oedema.
 6. Known malignancy.
 7. Known haemophilia or thrombophilia.
 8. Known current thromboembolic event.
-9. Pregnancy
+9. Pregnancy.
+10. Not suitable for orthosis treatment.

 - When does inclusion/randomization to treatment have to be done?